nomike/thingiverse-publisher/README.md

 A small tool for publishig things to Thingiverse.

 The tool is very rudimentary and needs some code-clenup, but it does it's job, which is to upload a 3D model to Thingiverse.
+It is in a very early stage of development, so expect breaking changes.

 ## Pre-requisites